muhammadmohsinraza/password-generator/README.md

 ```
 npm run start
 ```
-or copy contents of `public` directory on actual web server.
+or copy contents of `build` directory on actual web server.

 # A secure password/passphrase generator